SudhanshuTiwari/Item-Catalog-App/README.md

 # Item-Catalog-App
 A simple web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
-Integrates third party user registration and authentication(Google/Facebook Auth).
+Integrates Single sign-on(SSO)  user registration and authentication(Google/Facebook OAuth).
 Authenticated users have the ability to post, edit, and delete their own items.
 Implements CSRF protection on all CRUD operations.